From Leather to Lattice: The Unexpected History Guiding Us to the Best Saddle for Saddle Sores

 The Takeaway: Let History Guide Your Search for the “Best” Saddle

-So when searching for your next saddle, don’t settle for outdated advice or the most cushioned option.
-Instead, let the hard-won lessons of the past-and today’s personalized technology-guide you toward a truly comfortable ride.
+So when you're searching for your next saddle, don't settle for outdated advice or the most cushioned option.
+Instead, let the hard-won lessons of the past—and today's personalized technology—guide you toward a truly comfortable ride.

 Back to blog